Carbon Reduction Plan 🌱

 • Motion sensor technology for Lighting control

-To continue our progress to achieving Net Zero, we will continue to review are carbon emissions and adopted carbon reduction strategies wherever possible and practical.
+To continue our progress to achieving Net Zero, we will continue to review our carbon emissions and adopted carbon reduction strategies wherever possible and practical.

-We intend to achieve a 50% decrease in emissions by 2030 i.e., 842 tCO2e, and we intend to achieve Net Zero ahead of the 2050 deadline.
+We aim to achieve a 40% decrease in emissions by 2030 i.e., an estimated 673 tCO2e, and we intend to achieve Net Zero ahead of the 2050 deadline.

 Carbon Reduction Projects